Bedrock-OSS/bedrock-wiki/docs/commands/detect-rain.md

 ### Runs only once when the rain first starts
 execute if score .Weather wiki:q.is_raining matches 1 run say It has started raining.
 ### Runs every tick when it is not raining
-execute if score .Weather wiki:q.is_raining matches 0 run title @a actionbar It's not raining.
+execute if score .Weather wiki:q.is_raining matches 0 run title @a actionbar It is not raining.

 ## Update State
 ### Move from state 1 to state 2 to stop the "once" command from looping